EkeminiUmanah/Plant-Maintenance-Dashboard/README.md

 Developing expertise in maintenance analytics and planning

 ## Note
-This is a learning project using synthetic but realistic data to demonstrate analytical capabilities and domain understanding.
-Principles and methodologies apply directly to real maintenance operations data.
+This project uses synthetic but realistic data to demonstrate maintenance analytics concepts.
+The KPIs, workflows, and reporting logic are directly applicable to real CMMS environments such as SAP PM, IBM Maximo, or Power BI–based reporting layers.